a-jouhann/sabre-implementation/README.md

-This project will contains Sabre flight & hotel api implementation.
+This project will contain Sabre flight & hotel api implementation.